Multi-Agent Guided Policy Search for Non-Cooperative Dynamic Games: Background: non-cooperative dynamic games

-In this subsection, we introduce a special class of non-cooperative games, LQ games \cite{bacsar1998dynamic}, in order to present a relatively simple case where we can theoretically characterize the performance of policy gradient methods.
-In infinite-horizon LQ games, we consider
+In this subsection, we introduce a special class of non-cooperative games known as linear–quadratic (LQ) games \cite{bacsar1998dynamic}, a simplified setting that allows theoretical characterization of the performance of policy gradient methods.
+In infinite-horizon LQ games, we consider for each agent $i\in[N]$,

-where discount factor is set to 1.
-Note that for policies resulting in stable closed-loop dynamics, we do not need to introduce the discount.
-More formally, we consider the following assumption: